Entering Belmont University

 - Request that an official transcript be sent from the high school directly to Belmont University.

 - Submit the Counselor recommendation form to the guidance office for completion and have it sent with the transcript directly from the high school.

 - Request that score reports from the Scholastic Aptitude Test (SAT) or the American College Test (ACT) be sent to Belmont.
 Belmont University is test optional.

 Application Process for Transfer Admission

 - Complete the entire degree seeking application for undergraduate admission, including the essay question.
 Submit the nonrefundable $50.00 application fee.
-Checks or money orders should be made payable to Belmont University.

 - Request that official transcripts from all colleges and universities attended be sent directly to Belmont, including courses taken as dual enrollment.
 If you are currently enrolled in your first term at an institution, a “Letter of Good Standing” or “Enrollment Certification Letter” should be submitted in lieu of a transcript.